yashvora21/SE-HW1/README.md

 ### Concepts

 **1. Some concerns related to REST apis** :
+  * REST APIs usually has multiple endpoints representing every resource.
+This basically requires clients to perform multiple round trips to the server to get all the data it requires.
+  * REST APIs does not have a client request language due to which clients do not have control over what data the server will return.
+Hence, the language available for client is very limited.
+  * Based on the above pitfall, the client cannot specify which fields to select for a record in that resource.
+That information is in the REST API service itself which will always return all of the fields regardless of which ones the client actually needs resulting in a lot of network and memory resources wastage for both client and server.
+  *

 **2. Compare and contrast the benefits and disadvantages of using a RESTful architecture vs. a graph query language.** :